sfdxb7/gitmcp-copier/README.md

 Replace `{owner}` with the GitHub username or organization name, and `{repo}` with the repository name.

+For your convenience, you can also use the conversion tool on the landing page to format the GitHub URL into an MCP URL!
 ### Step 2: Connect your AI assistant

 Select your AI assistant from the options below and follow the configuration instructions: